zichenzu/Recursive-SBDS/README.md

 Note that we set opt.c_d(1) in our experiment, please do not change this.

-To run the N-Queens problem (e.g. N=10) using one of the symmetry breaking methods:
+To run the N-Queens problem (e.g. N=10) using one of the symmetry breaking methods SBDS/ParSBDS/ReSBDS/LDSB:

 ./queens -search sbds 10
 ./queens -search parsbds 10